Soaib-Shaikh/PR-Passport-Login-Node.js/README.md

 - Other Tools: dotenv, morgan, flash messages
 ---

-## Usage
+## 👨‍💻 Usage

+Register and log in using your credentials.

-- Register or login to create, edit, and delete your blog posts.
+Create, edit, and delete blog posts with images.

-- Upload images with posts that will be saved locally and on Cloudinary.
-- View all posts, like them, and add comments.
+Search blogs by keywords or titles.

+Like and comment on posts.

+Manage your profile, update details, and change password securely.
 ---

 ## License